-Prior to Hive installation we require dedicated Hadoop installation, up and running all the Hadoop daemons.
+Prior to Hive installation we require dedicated Hadoop installation, up and running with all the Hadoop daemons.

 For Installation of Hadoop check this link